aganezov/fga/docs/readme.md

     optional arguments:
-      -h, --help            show this help message and exit -c, --chains          permits output for assembled fragments only
+      -h, --help            show this help message and exit -c, --chains          assembles glued pairs in glued chains -g, --glued           permits output for assembled fragments only --omit-genome-names   omits printing of genome names in the output

 Script expects exactly one **mgra log like** file, one **gene<->number mapping** file and at least one **gff formatted** file.
 Scripts outputs each supplied in gff format genome as a set of fragments, that are obtained from first column in